tocco934/aws-foundry-ssl/README.md

 ### Uplifting an Existing Deploy

 If you've already deployed Foundry, it's possible to uplift it to IPv6.
-After editing your subnet, also edit the EC2 Security Group's Incoming rules to add `::/0` for the HTTP, HTTPS, and custom IP ranges in the Inbound rules.
+After editing your VPC, subnets and route table, you also need to edit the EC2 Security Group's Incoming rules to add `::/0` for the HTTP, HTTPS, and custom port ranges in the Inbound rules (_except_  for `30000`).
 Then check the EC2's Network settings and auto-assign an IPv6 address to it.

 ### IPv6 Only